asu-bridge93/portfolio_1/README.md

 # Portfolio: AI Model API

 ## Overview
-This project is an AI model API built with FastAPI.
-It includes functionalities for training a machine learning model, managing a database, and serving predictions via a RESTful API.
+This project is an app by Machine Learning model built with FastAPI.
+It includes functionalities for
+- training a machine learning model,
+- managing a database,
+- serving predictions via a RESTful API.
 The project is structured to ensure scalability and maintainability.

 ## Project Structure
 ```